-We are investigating the ways software supports or inhibits male and female problem solvers.
+We are investigating ways software supports or inhibits male and female problem solvers.
 We term this research topic "gender HCI" to reflect its focus on human-computer interaction (HCI) properties that take gender differences into account in the design of software.
-For a more complete discussion of Gender HCI see the Wikipedia article.

 The GenderMag Method consists of a gender-specialized cognitive walkthrough and a set of four GenderMag personas.

 Do steps 1-2 then repeat steps 3a-3e, as in this figure, until the scenario is finished (for more details, download the kit):